alexcom/alexcom.github.io/_posts/2017-06-30-consul-template.md

 {{end}}
 ```
 First checkpoint done.
 We can reference service name in next commands.
 Let's remove those things that are not our responsibility.
 We can do it with a help of tags and simple conditional check.
 If you didn't tag your services you definitely should!
-I will not describe it here.
+I will not describe it here though.
 Google is your friend.

 ```
-{{- if in $services.Tags "myapp"}}
+{{if in $services.Tags "myapp"}}
 ...
 {{end}}
 ```